UselessToaster/hello-world/README.md

 But I am also open to learning about areas of programming as well.
 So far, I've dabbled in C# and java.script, and I am  currently learning python more in depth on LinkedIn Learning.
-I will also be taking a programming concepts class in the spring that centers around Java.
+I will also be taking a programming concepts class in the spring that centers around Python as well.
 In my free time I love caring for my plants and long bike rides exploring the city :)